yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 While SARS-CoV-2 is an extremely well-studied example, many other viral pathogens display a far greater sequence diversity than that of existing SARS-CoV-2 lineages making it even harder to come up with pan-specific primer sets for reliable amplification of arbitrary samples of unknown genotype.
 The three serotypes of poliovirus (PV-1, PV-2 and PV-3), for example, share only ~70% pairwise sequence identity with one another (compared to still ~ 99% for current SARS-CoV-2 lineages).

 In this tutorial we investigate a robust bioinformatics approach that lets you design pan-specific PCR primers or entire primer schemes for viral pathogens with high sequence diversity.
 The design process starts from known genome sequences of viral isolates, which are supposed to represent the existing sequence diversity of the viral pathogen across its genotypes.
-From these sequences, we build a multiple-sequence alignment, which then serves as input to the primer design tool **varVAMP**.
+From these sequences, we build a multiple sequence alignment, which then serves as input to the primer design tool **varVAMP**.
 This tool will try to identify possible primer sites that are conserved enough to work across genotypes while considering user-specified constraints like amplicon sizes for tiled-amplicon sequencing or desired qPCR probe characteristics.

 > <agenda-title></agenda-title>
 >